tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 A [tagged
 template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates)
-function that parses HTML and creates VTree's under-the-hood.
-Can also be used like a normal function.
-Effectively creates the manual `createTree(nodeName, attributes, children)` calls automatically by parsing the HTML.
-You are allowed to "interpolate" or mix dynamic values with the HTML string content.
-This is useful when working with Web Components, DOM events,
+function that [parses string markup](/parser.html) and creates VTree under-the-hood.
+Can also be used like a normal function, where you pass markup as the first argument, and values as `param2`, `param3`, `...`.
+You are able to "interpolate" or mix dynamic values with the HTML string content.
+This is useful when passing event handlers, objects to DOM elements, passing properties to components, and more.

 When you pass a single element and provide newlines and whitespace before and after it, like the examples below, they will be automatically trimmed out of the final tree.
-If you provide multiple elements, the whitespace becomes part of the tree.
+If you provide multiple elements, the whitespace will become part of the tree.

 <a name="html-arguments"></a>